Zyplos/architect-arena/README.md

 To make it easy for the Architect to make their layout, these Level Blocks are shaped like Cubes so they can be arranged in a grid.
 They are meant to connect to each other, so each Level Block is has an exit archway on each side that can connect to another Level Block.
 Every Level Block's exterior is the same, but the interior is different depending on the type of Level Block, so the Architect can mix and match traps and items to create a challenging level.

-WARNING: Make sure to add CreditsScene into build scenes when first building game!!!!!!!!!

 The following AI constructs and Mecanim animations were implemented for this checkpoint:

 - (Angel) The Pet in the LobbyRoom uses NavMesh to follow players